camilofg/congestion-tax-calculator/netcore/Instructions.md

 # Security

-Even there were no security consideration the Web Api request a GUI that is also in the appsettings.json and compare the value given by the final user with this value and allows the request if it matches.
+Even there were no security consideration the Web Api request a GUID that is also in the appsettings.json and compare the value given by the final user with this value and allows the request if it matches.
 Is implemented with a filter, that reads the context and retrieve the value as a header of the request.
 In swagger is requested the header as can be seen in the next picture>

 ![alt text](https://github.com/camilofg/congestion-tax-calculator/blob/main/netcore/Images/KeyAuthHeader.png?raw=true)